lightbend/config/README.md

    object.
 For consistency, if there's "array concatenation" within one value, maybe objects should also be able to merge within one value.)
+ - including URLs (which would allow forcing file: when inside a classpath resource, among other things)

 ## Rationale